WeAreWizards/blog/content/articles/looking-at-payments.md

 ## Conclusion
 As a developer I am tempted to write my own version but Quaderno seems like a good fit and is cheap enough for a B2B SAAS that it might be worth avoiding the hassle of coding it.

-Looking for feedback really, quite curious of how people are doing on that side and if anything has experience with Quaderno and the others.
+We are looking for feedback really, quite curious of how people are doing on that side and if anything has experience with Quaderno and the others.